philips-software/cogito/Documentation/Architecture.md

    the web app refers the user to Cogito, using a QR code to setup a secure communication channel between the web app and Cogito.
    The secure channel is built using [Telepath][Telepath].
-Cogito requires both the data to be signed, as well as the `sub` field from the user's identity token.
+Cogito requires both the data to be signed and the `sub` field from the user's identity token.
 3. Cogito now starts a standard [OpenID Connect Implicit Flow][OIDCImplicit] to establish that the user is authenticated